-A visual meditation on civilization, On the Route to Ruins: From Baalbek to Bukhara explores Mediterranean and Eurasian regions haunted by conflict and foreign subjugation through a series of atmospheric documentary photographs.
-I set out in winter and spring of 2018 to begin cataloguing old sites of power and religion from the Levant to the Silk Road in Central Asia.
-On this long, solo trip—the first of several to come in the following years—I journeyed from the ancient Roman ruins in Hezbollah-run Baalbek to the castle ruins of Khorezm in the deep desert of Uzbekistan, stopping at dozens of points in-between.
-On the route to these ruins, I grew equally attracted to what I found on the road.
-It seduced me, these little bits of quotidian evidence of what communities and nations valued, their identities taking shape through motifs and activities as they transitioned out of war, old overlords and, to some degree, corruption.
+A visual meditation on civilization, On the Route to Ruins: From Baalbek to Bukhara records sites from the Levant to Central Asia haunted by conflict and foreign subjugation through a series of atmospheric documentary photographs.
+I set out in the winter and spring of 2018 to begin cataloguing old sites of power and religion along the new Silk Road.
+On this long, solo trip—the first of two long trips in 2018, with many more to come—I was moved by the continued potency of the old eras—the Biblical, the Socialist, the Industrial, the Mongol—and roused by the engrossing gleam of the new.
+Journeying from the ancient Roman ruins in Hezbollah-run Baalbek to the surreal now devastatingly arid plane of the Kyzylkum Desert in Uzbekistan, I grew increasingly absorbed by the bits of quotidian evidence of what communities and nations valued—their identities coming into focus for an outsider through motifs and activities as the people transitioned out of war, old overlords and, in some cases, corruption.